January 2, 2012 0

 P.S.
 You can find keyMazony Options page in Safari by doing right click in any web page and selecting “keyMazony Options” item.

-Groovesharks global keyboard shortcuts in Windows
+Groovesharks Global Keyboard Shortcuts in Windows

 While playing with Windows 7, I had no other choose as to put up solution for missing global keyboard shortcuts in Grooveshark player (who sits inside Firefox or Prism, because that’s a way I roll), similar to solution in Ubuntu.
 Luckily it’s (kinda) easy to achieve, so here we gooo!